 - Six out of the eight most critical factors are consistent with the findings from the extant literature.
-These factors are poor contract management, inaccurate time and cost estimate, inadequate planning and scheduling, lack/poor of communication skills, project manager's competency, and supplier is unable to commit adequate qualified resources. - On the contrary, the two remaining most critical factors (unstable organisational environment and poor supervision and inspections) are found to be uniquely related to only the construction of network expansion projects in the Ghanaian telecommunications sector.
+These factors are "Poor contract management", "Inaccurate time and cost estimates", "Inadequate planning and scheduling", "Lack/poor communication skills", "Project manager's competency" and "Supplier is unable to commit adequate qualified resources". - 2.
+On the contrary, the two remaining most critical factors ("Unstable organisational environment" and "Poor supervision and inspections") are found to be uniquely related to only the construction of network expansion projects in the Ghanaian telecommunications sector.
 Therefore, within the context of this study, these factors can be perceived as a new addition to the knowledge of construction project management.